twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### DETONATION (MATTER DISRUPTION)
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, releasing nanites that rearrange matter in random ways.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, releasing nanites that rearrange matter in random ways.
 Inflicts damage equal to the cypher’s level.

 ### DETONATION (PRESSURE)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting impact damage equal to the cypher’s level.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting impact damage equal to the cypher’s level.
 Also moves unattended objects out of the area if they weigh less than 20 pounds (9 kg) per cypher level.

 ### DETONATION (SINGULARITY)
-- **Level:** 10
+- **레벨:** 10
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes and creates a momentary singularity that tears at the fabric of the universe.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes and creates a momentary singularity that tears at the fabric of the universe.
 Inflicts 20 points of damage to all within short range, drawing them (or their remains) together to immediate range (if possible).
 Player characters in the radius who fail a Might defense roll move down one step on the damage track.
 (The singularity detonation is a greatly feared device, sought by those interested in truly horrific destruction.)

 ### DETONATION (SONIC)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes with terrifying sound, deafening all in an immediate radius for ten minutes per cypher level.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes with terrifying sound, deafening all in an immediate radius for ten minutes per cypher level.

 ### DETONATION (SPAWN)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute and inflicting damage equal to the cypher’s level.
+- **효과:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute and inflicting damage equal to the cypher’s level.
 The burst spawns 1d6 additional detonations; in the next round, each additional detonation flies to a random spot within short range and explodes in an immediate radius.
 Roll a d100 to determine the type of damage dealt by all detonations:
 01–10
 Cell-disrupting (harms only flesh)
 11–30